Health Professionals

 Testing in PreGen is limited to:

-- Families where the fetus is believed to be alive at the time of enrolment (preterminal imaging findings are exclusion criteria).
+Families where the fetus is believed to be alive at the time of enrolment (preterminal imaging findings are exclusion criteria).
+Families must have clinical testing consent facilitated by a genetic service to be included in the PreGen study.

 Clinical Inclusion Criteria

-A fetus with a structural anomaly likely to have a single gene germline aetiology including:
+A fetus with a structural anomaly likely to have a single gene germline aetiology.
+Some examples include (but are not limited to):

 - A significant cardiac abnormality